pradeeparoulmoji/audio-security/README.md

 The main scrpit takes all the scripts mentioned and puts them together.
 Within the "audio_files" directory, three folders are present: one, labeled "source" that contains segments of the audio recorded by the microphone, the second one, labeled "effected" contains the corresponding processed audio.
+Inside of the "source" there is another folder named "detection" used to store every file that contains unusual sounds from the source files as screams.

 The working process is captured in the following picture, offering a clear and efficient overview.
 ![Working process](https://github.com/pradeeparoulmoji/audio-security/blob/main/pictures/recording%20process.png)